lambdaclass/concrete/ROADMAP.md

 ### Global Sequence And Evidence Discipline

-The roadmap has one authoritative sequence: headings named `Task N`, numbered globally from 1 without restarting at phase boundaries.
+The roadmap has one authoritative sequence: headings named `Task R-NNNN`, read in file order without restarting at phase boundaries.
+Stable IDs identify work;
+they do not encode position.
 Phase headings are milestone labels, while specifications, contracts, and decision indexes are non-executable context.
 There are no parallel tracks.
-Completed work moves to [CHANGELOG.md](CHANGELOG.md); conditional work occupies the global position where its trigger can first make it executable.
+Completed work moves to [CHANGELOG.md](CHANGELOG.md) under a `### Completed Task R-NNNN` heading so the gate reserves that identity permanently; conditional work occupies the file position where its trigger can first make it executable.

 Every user-facing claim should have a replay command, checked report, gate, or proof.
 Unsupported cases must fail closed and loud.
 A feature that passes only